anthub-services/node-api-and-client-boilerplate/README.md

 yarn start
 ```

-To generate the `./client/src/Assets/Styles/Style.css`, open another terminal window and change `root` directory to `client` then run the following script:
+To generate the `./client/src/Assets/Styles/Style.css`, open another terminal window and change the project directory from `root` to `client` then run the following script:

 ```
 yarn run watch-css